Combination Theorems in Groups, Geometry and Dynamics: Introduction

-In a closely related theme, Fatou had already observed similarities between limit sets of Kleinian groups and Julia sets of rational maps in the 1920s \cite[p.
-22]{Fatou29}: `L'analogie remarque{\'e} entre les ensembles de points limites des groupes Kleineens et ceux qui sont constitu{\'e}s par les fronti{\`e}res des r{\'e}gions de convergence des it{\'e}r{\'e}es d'une fonction rationnelle ne parait d'ailleurs pas fortuite et il serait probablement possible d'en faire la synt{\'e}se dans une th{\'e}orie g{\'e}n{\'e}rale des groupes discontinus des substitutions algr{\'e}briques.'
-The theory of mating, developed by Douady and Hubbard \cite{douady-mating} extends the notion of a combination theorem from the world of Kleinian groups to that of complex dynamics.
+In a closely related theme, Fatou and Julia laid the foundation of the theory of dynamics of rational maps on the Riemann sphere in the first quarter of the twentieth century \cite{fatou-1919,fatou-1920a,fatou-1920b,fatou-1926,julia-1918,julia-1922}.
+These early developments in the field drove Fatou to observe similarities between limit sets of Kleinian groups and Julia sets of rational maps: `L'analogie remarqu{\'e}e entre les ensembles de points limites des groupes Kleineens et ceux qui sont constitu{\'e}s par les fronti{\`e}res des r{\'e}gions de convergence des it{\'e}r{\'e}es d'une fonction rationnelle ne para{\^i}t d'ailleurs pas fortuite et il serait probablement possible d'en faire la synth{\`e}se dans une th{\'e}orie g{\'e}n{\'e}rale des groupes discontinus des substitutions alg{\'e}briques.'
+After several decades, this analogy was set on a firm footing by Sullivan with the introduction of quasiconformal techniques in the study of rational dynamics \cite{sullivan-dict}.
+Shortly afterwards, Sullivan put forward a dictionary between the aforementioned classes of conformal dynamical systems, Thurston proved a topological characterization for an important class of rational maps \cite{DH1} as a philosophical analog of the hyperbolization of atoroidal Haken $3$-manifolds.
+The theory of polynomial mating, designed by Douady and Hubbard \cite{douady-mating}, extends the notion of a combination theorem from the world of Kleinian groups to that of complex dynamics.
 This theme too bears the tell-tale stamp of Thurston.
-In fact, Thurston's topological characterization of rational maps is an invaluable tool in constructing such matings \cite{DH1,shishikura-mating}.
+In fact, Thurston's topological characterization of rational maps is an invaluable tool in constructing such matings \cite{DH1,shishikura-mating} (see Section \ref{sec-cxdyn}).